taosourcerer/source/README.md

 The interfaces between different fields remain undescribed.
 Thinking from first principles leads to an unbroken thread of implications.
 Following this thread, insights from a wide range of different fields emerge, naturally integrated.
-Areas of our knowledge are not islands which are loosely connected to each other, but knowledge is a solid block which we carved into separate areas only to make it easier to study.
+Areas of our knowledge are not islands that are loosely connected to each other, but knowledge is a solid block which we carved into separate areas only to make it easier to study.
 This project aims to present a unified picture of the world.
 There is a difference between being able to build parts of a car and being able to build a whole working car.
 The difference is, among other things, in the questions you ask.
-Our goal is a worldview which compiles and runs correctly.
+Our goal is a worldview that compiles and runs correctly.

 ### Value optimization

 As you gain more knowledge, each new piece of information you encounter becomes less valuable.
 Twenty percent of the theory often brings eighty percent of the benefit.
-Those insights are usually concentrated at the introductory level, but in many cases they are widely scattered and obscure.
+Those insights are usually concentrated at the introductory level, but in many cases, they are widely scattered and obscure.
 Our goal is to stick only with the most important insights and to collect them in one place.
 This way the document tries to provide the highest value per page while still being easy to understand.

 ### Memory compression

 Since our memory is not perfect and we have a limited amount of it, knowledge decays.
-In order to solve that problem, knowledge needs to be compressed into key axioms and insights.
+To solve that problem, knowledge needs to be compressed into key axioms and insights.
-Or it can be compressed into knowing the right questions to ask and an intuition about the direction in which to move in order to deduce the answer.
+Or it can be compressed into knowing the right questions to ask and intuition about the direction in which to move in order to deduce the answer.
 That way, even if something is forgotten it can be reinvented.
-You don't understand X if you can't write a program which does X.
+You don't understand X if you can't write a program that does X.
 You also don't understand X if you can't deduce X from first principles.
-Some insights are so elegant and deep that by the sheer force of their beauty they cannot be forgetten.
+Some insights are so elegant and deep that by the sheer force of their beauty they cannot be forgotten.
 Our goal is to ask the right questions and to build good intuition.

 ### Belief propagation